System Design Space

 Target: < 2 hours for high severity

-Share of services with threat model
+Share of services with a threat model

 Target: 100% for internet-facing services